 The combined illumination from two 800 lumens LED bulbs is not more than 600 lumens, far less than that of the 900 lumens LED disk light.

-With the LED bulbs end-on to the screen upon porcelain lampholders, they far surpass 900 lumens directional illumination, say 1600 lumens.
+With the LED bulbs end-on to the screen upon porcelain lampholders, they far surpass 1600 all-directions lumens, but little of that is useful.

 If an 800 lumens LED bulb is sideways on the ceiling or in a lamp is sideways to your book, expect it to yield only 300 lumens of practical illumination.
 Throwing away 60% of the light is a bad idea.
 We must learn to employ LED lighting in a natural downward direction like sunlight.
 I have offered similar comparisons in this blog several times.
 Much of this has been in challenge of leadership from the US Department of Energy, That leadership brought us silly and very expensive bulbs winning the US DOE L-Prize.